Durham special counsel investigation

-The Durham special counsel investigation began in 2019 when the U.S. Justice Department designated federal prosecutor John Durham to review the origins of an FBI investigation into Russian interference in the 2016 United States elections.
+The Durham special counsel investigation (aka Report on Matters Related to Intelligence Activities and Investigations Arising Out of the 2016 Presidential Campaigns) began in 2019 when the U.S. Justice Department designated federal prosecutor John Durham to review the origins of an FBI investigation into Russian interference in the 2016 United States elections.
 Durham was given authority to examine the government's collection of intelligence about interactions between the 2016 presidential campaign of Donald Trump and Russians, and to review government documents and request voluntary witness statements.

 In December 2020, Attorney General William Barr announced that he had elevated Durham's status and authority by appointing him as a special counsel, allowing him to continue the investigation after the end of the Trump presidency.

-Durham's investigation was predicated on false claims by President Trump and his allies beginning in 2017 that the Russia investigation, code-named Crossfire Hurricane, was motivated by a conspiracy by U.S. intelligence or law enforcement agencies.
-The investigation had found many questionable links between Trump associates and Russian officials and led to the Mueller investigation.
-The president said the probe was part of a deep state plot and a "hoax" or "witch hunt" that was initiated by his political enemies.
+Durham's investigation followed claims by President Trump and his allies that the FBI Russia investigation, code-named Crossfire Hurricane, was improperly predicated and motivated by political bias.
+Trump characterized the FBI probe as a "hoax" and "witch hunt" initiated by his political enemies.
+The FBI investigation had examined contacts between Trump associates and Russian officials and led to the Mueller investigation, which resulted in indictments of 34 individuals and guilty pleas from several Trump associates.

-Justice Department Inspector General Michael Horowitz contradicted those claims by testifying to Congress that the FBI showed no political bias motivating its investigation into Trump and his possible connections with Russia.
-After Horowitz's testimony and release of the Inspector General report on the Crossfire Hurricane investigation, Barr and Durham, according to The New York Times, looked for a reason to accuse the presidential campaign of Hillary Clinton of trying to create suspicions that the Trump campaign had colluded with Russia.
-Barr's and Durham's attempts to defend Trump were inspired by a right-wing conspiracy theory asserting it was actually the Clinton campaign that colluded with Russia to harm Trump.
-The New York Times reported that concerns were raised that their efforts were a politicization of the Justice Department to pursue political enemies of the president.